 As of Sept.
 1, 2021, we offer the following card types to eligible persons:

 Richmond Hill Public Library cards are free to all adults (18+) who live, work or attend school in Richmond Hill, Aurora, East Gwillimbury, Georgina, King Township, Newmarket, Markham, Vaughan and Whitchurch-Stouffville (York Region Public Libraries Partnership).
 Find full details on obtaining a full membership below.

 Children 13 years of age and younger require signed permission of a parent or guardian to obtain a library card.
 Parents and guardians are responsible for the selection, usage and safe return of library materials borrowed by their children.
 Find full details on obtaining a full membership below.

 Student Card (Full Membership)

 A student/youth (14 -17) may apply for their own library card without signed consent of a parent or guardian, subject to verification of address.
 Parental responsibility for a youth’s penalties continues until the age of 18.
 Find full details on obtaining a full membership below.

 Visitor Card (up to 6 Months Temporary Membership)

-Customers who are residing in Richmond Hill temporarily without a proof of a permanent address in Richmond Hill can obtain a Library card for a monthly $5 fee up to a total of six (6) months, after which the non-resident annual fee would apply.
+Customers who are residing in Richmond Hill temporarily without proof of a permanent address in Richmond Hill can obtain a Library card for a monthly $5 fee up to a total of six (6) months, after which the non-resident annual fee would apply.
 Proof of identity and permanent address are required as well as your temporary local address.